Delayed coronavirus test results strain Washington’s resources and leave patients in limbo

 Before the Puget Sound region’s coronavirus outbreak exploded into public consciousness in early March, hospitals and clinics had few options to for testing potential COVID-19 samples.

-Initially, they were constrained by the Center for Disease Control and Prevention’s (CDC) rollout of faulty test kids, and could only submit specimens to the CDC’s lab in Atlanta.
+Initially, they were constrained by the Centers for Disease Control and Prevention’s (CDC) rollout of faulty test kits, and could only submit specimens to the CDC’s lab in Atlanta.
 Later they could send samples to the state Department of Health’s (DOH) lab in Shoreline, before the FDA finally allowed the UW and other private and commercial labs to start testing.

 Early on, the UW lab handled the bulk of tests for Washington residents, as well as some for other Northwest states.
 It also quickly drew a flood of new clients.
 By mid-March, when the UW lab tested between 2,500 and 3,000 samples a day, it hit a capacity wall and had to turn new clients away temporarily, Baird said.